visto9259/lm-commons.github.io/docs/StarterKits/introduction.md

 sidebar_position: 1
 ---

-The intent of the LM-Commons Starter Kits is to provide skeletons, based Laminas Mezzio, that meet business needs above the basic Mezzio frameworks by including user management, role based access, CORS and administration modules.
+The intent of the LM-Commons Starter Kits is to provide skeletons based on Laminas Mezzio that meet business needs above the basic Mezzio frameworks by including user management, role based access and administration modules.

 This is a work in progress looking for contributors.